arangodb/arangodb/Documentation/Books/Manual/DataModeling/OperationalFactors.md

 ### Read / Write Load Balance

-Depending on whether your data model has a higher read- or higher write-rate you may want to adjust some of the rocksdb specific options.
+Depending on whether your data model has a higher read- or higher write-rate you may want to adjust some of the RocksDB specific options.
 Some of the most critical options to adjust the performance and memory usage are listed below:

 `--rocksdb.block-cache-size`

 This is the size of the block cache in bytes.
-This cache is used for read operations, increasing the size of this may improve the performance of read heavy workloads.
+This cache is used for read operations.
+Increasing the size of this may improve the performance of read heavy workloads.
 You may wish to adjust this parameter to control memory usage.

 `--rocksdb.write-buffer-size`

 Amount of data to build up in memory before converting to a file on disk.
 Larger values increase performance, especially during bulk loads.

 `--rocksdb.max-write-buffer-number`